somerandompiggo/stable-diffusion-ncnn-webui/README.md

 make
 ```
 For the make command you can use -j to specify how many cores/threads you want to use during compilation.
 This can hugely speed up the build process.
-Move the `build` folder to the root of this repository.
+Move the `build` folder to the root of this repository, and open the web UI again at `localhost:8080`.

+Type in a prompt, and wait about 15 seconds for a 256x256 image (on my machine).

 ### Getting the models
 The author of the original Stable Diffusion NCNN has provided a link to a model, which as of writing this is [here](https://drive.google.com/drive/folders/1myB4uIQ2K5okl51XDbmYhetLF9rUyLZS?usp=sharing).